Riley-Morgan/vschoolassignments/level-five/vocab.md

   # the "next" function
   * go look for the next piece of middleware to run
   * Movies on the the next middleware in line on our server

+# Console Errors in Express

+  # Use a logger
+  * npm install morgan

+# Connecting the Frond-end to the Back-end

+  # Folder Structure
+  # Proxy